Ed Alzate on ABC's "Last Man Standing"

 Nominated for both a Golden Globe and an American Comedy Award for his depiction of the hotel manager in the classic “Pretty Woman,” Elizondo’s other film credits include “The Taking of Pelham 1-2-3,” “American Gigolo,” “Young Doctors in Love,” “Nothing in Common,” “The Flamingo Kid,” “Runaway Bride,” “Tortilla Soup,” “The Music Within,” “Love in the Time of Cholera” and “Princess Diaries (I & II).”

-Elizondo has done many voice-overs, including for Ken Burns' critically acclaimed PBS documentary "The West."
-He also served as the host for the CBS special "Mysterious Man of the Shroud."
-Elizondo is especially proud of his involvement in the distinguished LA Theatre Works, a group of 40 top actors who devote their time and talent to revive classic radio dramas as a respected contemporary art form for National Public Radio (NPR).
+Elizondo has done many voice-overs, including for Ken Burns’ critically acclaimed PBS documentary “The West,” the fall 2014 Guillermo del Toro film “Book of Life,” and the upcoming animated feature “Max & Me.”
+He also served as the host for the CBS special “Mysterious Man of the Shroud.”
+He is especially proud of his involvement in the distinguished LA Theatre Works, a group of 40 top actors who devote their time and talent to revive classic radio dramas as a respected contemporary art form for National Public Radio (NPR).

 Due to his mother’s battle with the disease, Elizondo has become a strong voice in Alzheimer’s awareness, and currently acts as the celebrity spokesperson for The Alzheimer’s Foundation of America (AFA).
 Through public appearances he helps to publicize the AFA’s National Memory Screening Day, which strives to inform, educate and screen as many people as they can reach.
 He has been honored with the Diversity Award’s prestigious Integrity Award, as well as Nosotros’ Lifetime Achievement Award for the roles he has chosen in his career and how these have improved the image of Latinos on screen.
 Elizondo is also an avid supporter of Amnesty International, The American Cancer Society and The Elizabeth Glaser Pediatric AIDS Foundation.